VidemusUK/SpeakFreely/README.md

 * the final product will allow, at the very least:

+* access to standard services but also access to emergency "bluetooth or wifi clusters" - maintaining communication with others without necessarily requiring the Telecommunications Companies nor Local Service Providers

 * normal telephone calls to other phones
 * telephone calls to similar devices, the contents of which are (to date) mathematically indecipherable